 The NEH Collaborative Research Fellowship, administered by American Councils for International Education: ACTR/ACCELS and the National Council for Eurasian and East European Research (NCEEER), supports research and travel for U.S. post-doctoral scholars conducting collaborative projects in the humanities with researchers in any country of Eastern Europe or Eurasia (Russia, Central Asia, the South Caucasus, Belarus, Moldova, and Ukraine).
-Research topics are not restricted to regional or area studies, but must involve at least one collaborator from the region and research in the region itself.
-Applicants must propose to conduct at least four months of full-time research, of which at least two months must be spent overseas.
+Research topics are not restricted to regional or area studies, but must involve at least one collaborator from the region.
+Applicants must propose to conduct at least four months of fulltime research, of which two months must be spent overseas in the region.
 The grant does not provide for collaborators to come to the U.S., but does provide support for collaborators' time spent on projects while working with U.S. scholars.
-Applicants must plan to complete their NEH fellowships by August 31, 2009.
-American Councils is an international not-for-profit organization working to advance education, research, and mutual understanding across the United States and the nations of Eurasia, Southeastern Europe, and Afghanistan.
-Its mission is to foster democratic development and civil societies by advancing education and research, cultivating leadership, and empowering individuals and institutions through learning.
+Applicants must plan to begin their NEH fellowships between June 2009 and May 2010 and complete their NEH fellowships by August 31, 2010.
+American Councils is an international not-for-profit organization working to advance education, research, and mutual understanding across the United States and the nations of Eurasia, Southeastern Europe, and South Asia.
 American Councils programs include academic exchange, professional training, distance learning, research and evaluation, and institution building.
 American Councils has 31 offices throughout Russia, Eurasia, Southeastern Europe, South Asia, and the Middle East and a full-time professional staff of over 375 to support its programs in the region.
 The National Council for Eurasian and East European Research (NCEEER) has operated for over two decades to support research in the humanities and social sciences on Eastern Europe and Eurasia by providing grants to U.S. scholars and researchers and counterpart scholars in the region.

-Application deadline: February 15, 2008
+Application deadline: February 15, 2009